 Admission of a full member

 1. Full members may be economic universities, faculties or departments of economic studies or business administration of universities of the countries referred to the Association which are recognised or financed by the state of origin as well as acknowledged Scientific research centres having related purposes.
 Each University, irrespective of the number of its faculties and/or departments of economic studies or business administration and each Scientific Research centre, participates with only one vote.

-2. Each member is represented in the Association by one elected representative, who is a member of the teaching-scientific staff of the university, faculty or department and expresses the interests of the majority of the educational institution (s)he represents.
+2. Each member is represented in the Association by one elected representative, who is a member of the teaching-scientific staff of the university, faculty, department or Scientific Research centre and expresses the interests of the majority of the educational or researching institution (s)he represents.

 The representative and his alternate are appointed by the competent bodies of the administration of each institution and bring the relevant power of attorney from the Rector or the President of the institution, faculty or department.
 (These bodies are e.g. the Senate in case of a University and the General Meeting in case of a faculty or department or the Board of a Scientific research Centre).

-3. In order for a university, faculty or department to be admitted, as a full member, an application must be filed to the Board of Governors of the Association.
+3. In order for a university, faculty, department and a Scientific Research centre to be admitted, as a full member, an application must be filed to the Board of Governors of the Association.
 The application must state the address, the telephone number of the new member, the particulars of the representative and his alternate as well as a declaration that the provisions of these articles of association have been accepted.
 Together with the application, documentation is provided attesting the capacity of the new member as an institution of higher education of the area and the academic status of its representative and giving power of attorney.
 The registration fees are paid simultaneously with the submission of the application.

 In case of a decision by the General Meeting to reject the application, the registration fees which were paid according to article 8 paragraph 2a are refunded.